“Hope on the Street” – an artist’s vital search for his roots

 12 years a slave

-After suffering through months of hype, last weekend I was finally able to see 12 Years a Slave, the newest film by British director Steve McQueen.
+After suffering through months of hype, last weekend, I finally saw 12 Years a Slave, the newest film by British director Steve McQueen.
 It tells the true story of Solomon Northup, a New York musician who was kidnapped and sold as a slave in 1841.
 Adapted from Northup’s 1853 memoir of the same name, the movie chronicles in detail the horrors Mr. Northup had to endure during his 12 years as a slave in the Deep South.